ONDIGOBerlin/extbase_router/README.md

 }
 ```

 Currently it's not possible to match parameters by specific patterns.
-Every named parameter is simply matched with `\w+` - Allowing all word characters (letter, number, underscore)
+Every named parameter is simply matched with `[a-zA-Z_\-0-9]+`.